jaegertracing/documentation/content/docs/next-release/architecture.md

 ### Agent

-The Jaeger **agent** is a network daemon that listens for spans sent over UDP, which it batches and sends to the collector.
+The Jaeger **agent** is a network daemon that listens for spans sent over UDP, which are batched and sent to the collector.
 It is designed to be deployed to all hosts as an infrastructure component.
 The agent abstracts the routing and discovery of the collectors away from the client.

 The agent is **not** a required component.
 For example, when your applications are instrumented with OpenTelemetry, the SDKs can be configured to forward the trace data directly to Jaeger collectors.